MominAhmed123/MominAhmed123.github.io/index.md

   * I worked from 2021-2022 as a Mathematics Teaching Assistant (TA) at Nixor College.
 I held after class sesions from students having queries and held extra classes for exam preperation.

   * I worked on "AltX" as a founding member and Senior Math instructor.
-AltX was a free online education platform for Alevel/Olevel courses.
+AltX was a free online education platform for Alevel/Olevel courses with nearly 1000 students enrolled.
 I was respondible for making courses (including lectures and quizzes) for Alevel Mathematics and Olevel Additional Mathematics.
 Additionally, I was also responsible for managing two other Math instructors by assinging weekly duties.
 However, the website is no longer online due to lack of instructors although the lectures are still available on youtube.

   * "Grasp" was an online olympiad platform that I started along with a friend.
 The purpose was similar to AOPs, to post solutions to olympiad problems.
 The difference was that we wanted there to be a hint system, so that you may still have another shot at the problem, and also a tag system, so you could focus on a specific area.
 We also wanted to cover some olympaids that are not mainstream (hence not available at aops).
 We worked on this project for about 4 months, however this project no longer exists as we did not see much success.